Porfiriato: 1910 Centennial of Independence

-Coup d'état and end of Porfiriato, 1910–11
+Coup d'état and end of Porfiriato, 1910–1911

-The centenary celebrations were the swansong of Díaz’s regime.
+The centenary celebrations were the swansong of Díaz's regime.
 Presidential-challenger Francisco I. Madero had been jailed during the 1910 presidential elections, but he escaped north across the U.S. border in Texas.
-While still in Mexico, he issued the Plan of San Luis Potosí in October 1910, which denounced the election as fraudulent and called for a rebellion against what he considered Díaz’s illegitimate regime.
+While still in Mexico, he issued the Plan of San Luis Potosí in October 1910, which denounced the election as fraudulent and called for a rebellion against what he considered Díaz's illegitimate regime.
 Fighting broke out in the state of Morelos, just south of Mexico City, as well as on the border with the U.S. in Ciudad Juárez.
 The Mexican Federal Army was incapable of putting down these disparate uprisings.
 Opposition to Díaz grew, since his regime was not able to restore civil order.
 Díaz had failed to secure the presidential succession.
-Political rivals, General Bernardo Reyes, who had a fiefdom in northern Mexico encompassing Coahuila, Tamaulipas, and Nuevo León, and Minister of Finance and leader of the Científicos, José Yves Limantour, were shut of the succession, with Díaz choosing Ramón Corral as his vice president.
+Political rivals, General Bernardo Reyes, who had a fiefdom in northern Mexico encompassing Coahuila, Tamaulipas, and Nuevo León, and Minister of Finance and leader of the Científicos, José Yves Limantour, were shut out of the succession, with Díaz choosing Ramón Corral as his vice president.
 Reyes accepted exile and went to Europe, on a mission to study the military in Germany.
 Although Reyes had been a political rival, according to one historian, exiling him was a serious political miscalculation, since he was loyal and effective and the political opposition was growing, adding to the anti-reelectionists.
-Limantour was in Europe as well, renegotiating Mexico’s debt, leaving Díaz increasingly isolated politically.
-Díaz began negotiating with Madero’s uncle Ernesto Madero, promising reforms if peace were restored.
+Limantour was in Europe as well, renegotiating Mexico's debt, leaving Díaz increasingly isolated politically.
+Díaz began negotiating with Madero's uncle Ernesto Madero, promising reforms if peace were restored.
 He also began informal negotiations with anti-reelectionist rebels in early 1911.
 Díaz refused to resign, which re-ignited the armed rebellion against him, particularly in Chihuahua led by Pascual Orozco and Pancho Villa.
 Faced with this situation, Díaz agreed to the Treaty of Ciudad Juárez, which largely left the Porfirian state intact.
 The treaty specified that Diaz resign along with vice president Corral, and created an interim regime under Francisco León de la Barra in advance of new elections.
 Rebel forces were to demobilize.
 Díaz and most of his family sailed to France into exile.
 He died in Paris in 1915.
 As he left Mexico, he reportedly prophesied that "Madero has released a tiger, let us see if he can control it."